-Cardinal George Pell to face two trials on historical abuse charges
+Cardinal George Pell back in court over historical abuse charges

 Pell's ascent was a source of pride for many Catholic Australians, as he quickly rose from a rural parish priest to the highest offices of the Vatican.

-In 1996, 30 years after he was first ordained as a priest,

-Pell was made archbishop of Melbourne by Pope John Paul II.
+In 1996, 30 years after he was first ordained as a priest, Pell was made archbishop of Melbourne by Pope John Paul II.
 Less than a decade later, Pell was appointed as archbishop of Sydney in 2001 and then made a cardinal in 2003.

 But his greatest honor came in 2014 when he was handpicked by Pope Francis to become one of only nine advisers on the Council of Cardinals to the head of the Catholic Church.

-, a Royal Commission in Australia made recommendations that the Vatican should move to change ancient canon laws in order to reduce future risk of sexual abuse.
+In December 2017, a Royal Commission in Australia made recommendations that the Vatican should move to change ancient canon laws in order to reduce future risk of sexual abuse.

 The recommendations included making celibacy voluntary for priests and making mandatory reporting of abuse to police if an admission is made during confession.